ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 Not following these constraints would increase the risk for two types of privacy breaches.
 First, the HTTPS server receiving the SCT would learn about other sites visited by the HTTPS client.
-Second, auditors and monitors receiving SCTs from the HTTPS server would learn information about other HTTPS servers visited by its clients.
+Second, auditors receiving SCTs from the HTTPS server would learn information about other HTTPS servers visited by its clients.

 If the client later again connects to the same HTTPS server, it again